Typhoon Krovanh (2003): Hong Kong

 In Hong Kong, the Hong Kong Observatory issued a Standby Signal No. 1 on August 23, which was upgraded to a Strong Wind Signal No. 3 at around noon the following day.
 All warning signals in Hong Kong were discontinued on August 25.

 Krovanh's outer rainbands brought squally weather to the territory, coupled with strong winds.
 Rainfall in the Hong Kong area peaked at 232 mm on High Island, much of which occurred on August 25.
 Other rainfall totals of at least 70 mm were measured over a majority of the country.
 Gusts peaked at 144 km/h on Cheung Chau.
 The strong winds and gusts uprooted trees and caused scaffolding at an estate to collapse.
 In the province, 11 people were injured due to effects from Krovanh.
 A ferry service and four bus routes were temporarily suspended following the storm.

 Vietnam

 Typhoon Krovanh was the strongest tropical cyclone to affect Vietnam in 2003.
+A weather station in Móng Cái (Quảng Ninh) recorded a sustained wind speed of 90 km/h and a gust of 126 km/h, while several other stations in Quảng Ninh, Hải Phòng and Hải Dương reported sustained tropical storm-force winds.
 One person was killed in Móng Cái after their house collapsed.
 Hundreds of other homes were unroofed and traffic was halted.
 Trees were also uprooted and power outages resulted from strong winds, particularly in Quảng Ninh Province.
 Heavy rains triggered flash flooding in northern Vietnam.
 Five additional persons were injured by flying debris.
 About 1,000 homes in Vietnam were flattened by the storm.